Twyfelfontein

 Activities

 First and foremost, taking a guided rock art tour tops the list of activities.
-The variety and history found amongst the art take you back to generations and generations of people unrepresented in our modern society and stories of their encounters and challenges.
+The variety and history found among the art take you back to generations and generations of people unrepresented in our modern society and stories of their encounters and challenges.
 The figures drawn on the rocks are also considered a pictographic communication system that preceded the first writing systems.
 Luckily, pictures like these have been deciphered and shared, along with the ancient stories, they tell to this day.

 A drive on the area's dry riverbeds is the second most commonly practiced activity here.
 One might not think a dry river is much different from any other dry patch of land around you, but elephants often dig below these rivers in search of water.